5 Key SaaS Trends for 2019

 - With ever-growing new mediums, buyer journeys start even further away from your website than ever before.
 It’s important to be aware and map out your customer journeys way before they start engaging with you directly creating touch points early on.

 - Your marketing needs to adapt to these expanded customer journeys.
 Pay more attention to branding and even though word of mouth is tough to measure, try to keep it in mind and find ways to measure where possible.
-We’ve collected some of the ways we measure word of mouth at Paddle.

 - When potential buyers do land on your website, allow multiple options for them to engage with you.
 They may not want a full demo, so create a human-centered live chat, or another medium to enable them to choose how they want to engage with you.